|Title:||Python Language Governance|

 The initial active core team members will consist of everyone currently listed in the "Python core" team on Github (access granted for core members only), and the initial inactive members will consist of everyone else who has been a committer in the past.

-Changes to this document require at least a two-thirds majority of votes cast in a core team vote.
+Changes to this document require at least a two-thirds majority of votes cast in a core team vote which should be open for two weeks.

 The Python project was started by Guido van Rossum, who served as its Benevolent Dictator for Life (BDFL) from inception until July 2018, when he stepped down.